Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- In 49 games this season, Dallas and its opponent have combined for more than 6 goals.
+- In 49 of 94 matches this season, Dallas and its opponent have combined to finish above 6 goals.

-- The Stars have been victorious in 20 of their 28 games when they were listed as a moneyline favorite this season (71.4%).
+- The Stars are 20-8 when listed as a moneyline favorite this season.

-- Dallas has had six games with moneyline odds of -210 or shorter and won them all.
+- Dallas has had six games with moneyline odds of -210 or shorter, and earned a victory each time.

 - Seattle has a record of 2-2 in games when sportsbooks list the team at +170 or longer on the moneyline.